jgmenu/jgmenu/docs/manual/jgmenu-config.1.md

 tint2_look = __boolean__ (default 1)

-    Reads tint2rc and parse config options for colours, dimensions
+    Reads tint2rc and parses config options for colours, dimensions
     and alignment.
-    Reads tint2 button environment position variables.
-These give
+Also reads tint2 button environment variables.
-    more accurate alignment along the length of the panel than what
+    These give more accurate alignment along the length of the panel
-    the "tint2_look" option achieves.
+    than what parsing the tint2 config file can achieve.

 at_pointer = __boolean__ (default 0)